benb20/tax-service/README.md

 ### 2. **GET `/api/tax-position`**
 Allows a user to query their tax position at any given point in time.
 This endpoint calculates the tax position from ingested events.
-I have decided to only taken into account sales, not pending amendments for sales which have not yet been entered.
+I have decided to only taken into existing sales, not pending amendments for sales which have not yet been entered.
 #### Request Query Parameters:
 - **date** (ISO 8601 format)
   - Mandatory.